squidfunk/mkdocs-material/docs/reference/lists.md

 :   :octicons-milestone-24: Default: `false` · This option toggles the rendering
-    style of checkboxes, replacing native checkbox styles with beautiful icons, and is therefore _strongly recommended_:
+    style of checkboxes, replacing native checkbox styles with beautiful icons, and is therefore strongly recommended:

     ``` yaml
     markdown_extensions: